Selva2621/prs/VERCEL_DEPLOYMENT_GUIDE.md

 # Vercel Deployment Guide for Cosmic Love API

-This guide will help you deploy your NestJS Cosmic Love API to Vercel.
+This guide will help you deploy your NestJS Cosmic Love API to Vercel with the correct configuration.

 ## 🚀 Quick Start